wlsf82/cv/partials/BOOKS.md

 - Extreme Programming - Practices for day to day agile software development, by Daniel Wild, Dionatan Moura, Guilherme Lacerda, and Rafael Helm
 - Building Software Teams - Ten best practices for effective software development - by Joost Vissers
 - Building Maintainable Software - Ten guidelines for future-proof code - by Joost Vissers
+- Composing Software - An explanation of functional programming and object composition in JavaScript - by Eric Elliott (**currently reading**)
 - Clean Code - A handbook of agile software craftsmanship - by Robert C. Martin
 - The Clean Coder - A code of conduct for professional programmers - by Robert C. Martin
 - Clean architecture - A craftsman's guide to software structure and design - by Robert C. Martin